 - Positive and negative aspects of the media

 - Recruiting non-officer resources and their application

 - Citizen academy

 Sworn members of law enforcement and corrections, hostage negotiators, patrol officers, military investigative personnel, non-law enforcement members of a crisis negotiation team, mental health professionals and clergy members supporting law enforcement activities

-You must have successfully completed IPTM’s 40-hour Crisis Hostage Negotiations–Level I and the 40-hour Crisis Hostage Negotiations–Level II courses, or their equivalents.
-Requests for equivalency exceptions must be submitted and approved by IPTM.
-This class is not open to students who have not had previous negotiation training.
+You must have successfully completed IPTM’s 40-hour Crisis Hostage Negotiations–Level I and the 40-hour Crisis Hostage Negotiations–Level II courses, or their equivalents, and have knowledge of team operation, team roles, intelligence development and response.
+This class is not recommended for students who have not had previous negotiation training.